eslint-stylistic/eslint-stylistic/docs/guide/why.md

 This behaviour is [mandatory](https://github.com/prettier/prettier/issues/3468) as it's the side-effect for their approach fundamentally.

-With stylistic rules in ESLint, we are able to achieve similiar formatting compatibility while retain the original code style as the authors/teams' intention, and doing the fix in one-go.
+With stylistic rules in ESLint, we are able to achieve similar formatting compatibility while retain the original code style as the authors/teams' intention, and doing the fix in one-go.

 This project is maintained for those who cares such details and want to have full control of the code style.